Itsy Docs

 How It Works

 You create a group, link it to a client, and assign a contact person who coordinates the bookings.
 As travelers make their bookings, you associate their orders with the group.
-The group progresses through stages from initial inquiry to departure, and you can track payments, communicate with participants, and manage everything centrally.
+You move the group through stages that describe your own coordination work, and you can track payments, configure coverage (how much the group pays toward participant costs), communicate with participants, and manage everything centrally.

 Viewing Groups